 - Anti-malware Scanning Interface supports the notion of a session so that security products, such as Windows Defender, can correlate different scan requests.

 There is no separate option in file context menus to scan downloaded files.
-If you employ a third party antivirus, you have the option to right click on a downloaded file and scan it for viruses.
+If you employ a third-party antivirus, you have the option to right-click on a downloaded file and scan it for viruses.
 That option is not present if you are not using only Windows Defender.
 But you can add Windows Defender to the context menu manually or use our freeware Ultimate Windows Tweaker to do it.

-Now read: How to configure Windows Defender in Windows 10.
+Now read: How to configure Windows Defender.